heathercat123/cursedwindowsupgrades/README.md

 1. If you see a black screen: end *explorer.exe* in *Task Manager* like we did earlier
 1. Right click the taskbar and open its settings, then find *Turn system icons on or off*.
 1. Turn *Clock*, *Volume*, *Network*, *Action Center* and *Power* if it's available
-1. If you are on 21H2 or older, disable Windows Update
+1. If you are on 21H2 or previous, disable Windows Update

+Enjoy your superior Windows version!